 Although the risk is minimal, there is a small possibility that a Hepatitis infection will lead to pregnancy loss.
-Moreover, if it’s acquire in the last trimester, it increases the odds of preterm labor, which carries its own risk of complications.
+Moreover, if it’s acquired in the last trimester, it increases the odds of preterm labor, which carries its own risk of complications.

 Tattoo Ink Affecting the Baby

-But the truth is, no one really knows.
+Still, the truth is, no one really knows.
 There has been so little research done on this that the risks are only speculative.